khulnasoft/AiKit/README.md

 # Diving deeper

-Although the [Docs](https://unify.ai/docs/aikit/) are the best place to learn more, in the next section we will take a look at how Ivy works both as a transpiler and a framework in a bit more detail to get an idea of why and where to use it.
+Although the [Docs](https://unify.ai/docs/aikit/) are the best place to learn more, in the next section we will take a look at how Aikit works both as a transpiler and a framework in a bit more detail to get an idea of why and where to use it.

 <details>
-<summary><b>Ivy as a transpiler</b></summary>
+<summary><b>Aikit as a transpiler</b></summary>

-Ivy\'s transpiler allows you to use code from any other framework (or from any other version of the same framework!) in your own code, by just adding one line of code.
-Under the hood, Ivy traces a computational graph and leverages the frontends and backends to link one framework to another.
+Aikit\'s transpiler allows you to use code from any other framework (or from any other version of the same framework!) in your own code, by just adding one line of code.
+Under the hood, Aikit traces a computational graph and leverages the frontends and backends to link one framework to another.

-This way, Ivy makes all ML-related projects available for you, independently of the framework you want to use to research, develop, or deploy systems.
+This way, Aikit makes all ML-related projects available for you, independently of the framework you want to use to research, develop, or deploy systems.
 Feel free to head over to the docs for the full API reference, but the functions you\'d most likely want to use are: